rilldata/rill/docs/docs/integrate/embedding.md

 };
 ```

-## End-to-end example for Next.js
+### Next.js Example

-You can find a more complete and end-to-end example of embedding a Rill dashboard in a **Next.js** project in this sample [Github repo](https://github.com/rilldata/rill-embedding-example).
+You can find a different end-to-end example of embedding a Rill dashboard in a **Next.js** project in this sample [Github repo](https://github.com/rilldata/rill-embedding-example).